urswilke/pyramidi/README.md

 -   `vignette("package_workflow")` shows in detail the structure of the `MidiFramer` class and the functions of the pyramidi package.
 -   `vignette("functions_workflow")` illustrates the low-level functions
-    of the pyramidi package that `MidiFramer` objects use under the hood.
+    of the pyramidi package. that `MidiFramer` objects use under the hood.

 ## Related R packages